 Saul Klein is widely recognized as an Internet pioneer throughout the real estate industry.
 He predicts that wide-ranging practical applications of SSO technology will emerge among vendors, real estate franchises and broker networks, and among REALTOR associations and multiple listing services.

 "REALTORS will start to see and read more in the years ahead.
 We are starting the conversation at RealTown so that it will not be a foreign idea," said Klein.
 "Point 2 and RealTown customers will have the benefit of seeing how SSO will operate, offering ease and convenience and speed to their daily online tasks."

 A Macro View of SSO

 Password management and frustration account for increased IT costs and serious loss of productivity in all industries.
-Computing has become more complex and the number of applications are increasing, leading to a corresponding increase in the number and types of passwords needed to access them.
+Computing has become more complex and the number of applications is increasing, leading to a corresponding increase in the number and types of passwords needed to access them.
 As passwords proliferate, users forget them.
-They get locked out of applications they need and they direct their efforts to finding them.
+They get locked out of applications they need and they direct their efforts to find them.